tammalee/revews/content/post/the-babadook.md

 * Loved how there was no definitive explanation for the monster
 * Loved the metaphor
 * Pretty darn good acting
-* Would watch while hugging a stuffed animal in a death grip
+* I would watch this while hugging a stuffed animal in a death grip